lapsap/ios_string_obfuscation/readme.md

 	2. Obfuscator.swift

 ### How to use
 * must be in same directory

 1. include Obfuscator.swift into xcode project
 2. add this line of code into the file u want to obfuscate
 	* `let o = Obfuscator(withSalt: [AppDelegate.self, NSObject.self, NSString.self])`
 	* change the salt key to your own preference
+	* Strings that want to be obfuscated need to be inside the tag /*lapsap*/"<string>"/*lapsap*/
 3. edit parser.py, change cipher to the salt key of your choise
 4. Give excutable permission `chmod +x parser.py`
 5. `./parser.py <filename>`

 ![image](http://i.imgur.com/9cj9pNO.png)